top of page

 2. Speaking Engagements

-If you like talking about your publishing experience, your writing process, or your expertise in a certain subject, paid speaking gigs are a fantastic way to supplement your income.
-Local nonprofits, libraries, conferences, and corporate events are always looking for engaging speakers.
+If you enjoy discussing your publishing experience, your writing process, or your expertise in a specific subject, paid speaking gigs are a fantastic way to supplement your income.
+Local nonprofits, libraries, conferences, and corporate events are frequently looking for engaging speakers.

 • If you're a therapist whose book tackles social-emotional skills for toddlers, reach out to local mom groups, parenting expos, or daycares.